 It’s one aspect that’s on my mind in some way.
 I don’t necessarily want to depict my generation, but I do want to engage with it.

-How much does your background in economics actually still influence your work?
+How much does your background in economics still influence your work?

-Would you say that your work is generally critical of consumerism?
+Would you say your work is generally critical of consumerism?

-No, and I certainly do not make political art.
-But for me, my work expresses a certain personal perspective on society, which in turn is shaped by a certain perspective on the economy.
+No, and I certainly don’t make political art.
+But my work does express a certain personal perspective on society, which in turn is shaped by a certain perspective on the economy.
 In many respects, we are currently living in a very existentialist era.
-My friend Timotheus Ueberall wrote the following sentence about a person in his book Crazyland: “As if the Lord had only just cast him into the world.”
+My friend Timotheus Überall wrote the following sentence about a character in his novel Crazy Land: “As if the Lord had only just cast him into the world.”
 That fits my protagonists perfectly.

 The idea of text is important because you can add a layer of meaning, or lead people astray.
-That is why image titles are relevant, and I find it rather lazy when artists can’t come up with any.
+That’s why image titles matter, and I find it rather lazy when artists can’t come up with any.

-Do you spend a long time working on your picture titles?
+Do you spend a long time working on your titles?

-You named one painting Looking for fun – though it actually showed a lonely security guard in the snow.
+You named one painting Looking for Fun – though it actually showed a lonely security guard in the snow.
 Where do you yourself look for fun?
-Judging by their overall mood, probably not in your paintings?
+Judging by the overall mood of your work, probably not in the paintings?

 Yes, I do have a lot of fun with the paintings – that is, painting them.
-But I’m probably also a melancholic person – though more in the Dürerian sense.
+But I’m probably also a melancholic person, though more in the Dürer-ian sense.
 My paintings have a certain twist, a different, playful layer; they are only melancholic at first glance.
-I don’t perceive them as gloomy; and I don’t understand at all why people sometimes think they are murder scenes.
+I don’t perceive them as gloomy – and I don’t understand at all why people sometimes think they’re murder scenes.
+I think they’re quite jolly. (laughs)

 You depict people, but also nature.
 Is 19th-century Romanticism an inspiration?